Abnormal semen analysis results

 Sperm concentration or sperm count – This is the total number of sperm found in a single ejaculate.
 Low sperm count is diagnosed when the number of sperm falls below 20 million in a milliliter of semen.
 (Normal range is between 20 million and 120 million per milliliter of semen.)
 Low sperm count can be caused by a multitude of factors or not explained at all.

 Some of the most common causes are:

 - Overheating of the testicles

 - Environmental toxins

 Sperm motility is a sperm’s capacity for swimming forward and penetrating the egg.
 Sperm is evaluated on both how fast it moves and if it travels in a straight line.
 At least 50 percent of sperm should be motile and moving forward, and there are usually 15 million motile sperm in a single sample.
 The sperms motility can tell how successful the sperm may be at invading the cervical mucus and reaching the egg.
 Sperm motility in a male can be affected by heat, diet, infections, smoking and prolonged sexual activity.

 An abnormality in sperm production or function is a common cause of male infertility.
 If you have been trying for more than a year to get pregnant with no success, or have already had an abnormal semen analysis, there are various treatment options for you.
-Please contact Dallas Fort Worth Fertility Associates for a full evaluation or semen analysis to get you on the right path to parenthood.
+Please schedule a consultation at Dallas-Fort Worth Fertility Associates for a full evaluation or semen analysis to get you on the right path to parenthood.